 A. PROJECT DESCRIPTION

 Recipient agrees to make roadway improvements near the future development of Dansons Molalla, LLC, that meets IOF criteria.
 The improvements will consist of engineering, design, and construction of a new bike lane, curb, sidewalk, vehicle access (to the subject site), ADA compliant sidewalk ramps, associated surface water facilities, and right-of-way dedication along the S Molalla Ave frontage of the Dansons site located at 250 W 7th St. Molalla, OR 97038 (approximately 750 linear feet).
 The improvements will be compliant with the Clackamas County Transportation System Plan, Americans with Disabilities Act, and all other applicable regulations.
-The location of the improvements currently has only a simple overlay traffic lane with no pedestrian or bicycle amenities, no site access, and open ditches along the sides.
+The location where the improvements will take place currently has only a simple overlay traffic lane with no pedestrian or bicycle amenities, no site access, and open ditches along the sides.
 These improvements will provide safe, modern, and compliant bicycle and pedestrian facilities, as well as access for increased truck and vehicular traffic to and from the currently vacant site.

 Recipient acknowledges that such Project improvements funded under this Agreement may trigger other Recipient responsibilities under the Americans with Disabilities Act.
 Recipient agrees that it is solely responsible for ensuring Americans with Disabilities Act compliance pursuant to Exhibit B, Recipient Requirements, Section 4.